-EFG Holding Company (Previously EFG - Hermes Holding Company) Notes to the separate financial statements for the interim period ended 31/3/2024 (Cont'd) (In the notes all amounts are shown in EGP Thousands unless otherwise stated)
+EFG Holding Company Notes to the separate interim financial statements for the period ended 30 June 2024 (Cont'd) (In the notes all amounts are shown in EGP Thousands unless otherwise stated)

 33- Important events:

 - On March 6, 2024, the Central Bank of Egypt decided to raise the overnight deposit and lending rates by 600 basis points to reach 27.25% and 28.25%, respectively.
 Also, the credit and discount rate was raised by also 600 points to reach 27.75 with allowing the use of a flexible exchange rate driven by market mechanisms, which led to an increase in the average official exchange rate of US dollars during the first week of the Central Bank's decision date, to reach between 49 to 50 EGP/USD.